SPECIAL810022/full-screen/README.md

-this is the full_sreen registration form
+this is the full_sreen registration form by php&mysql